Be-Like/my-stock-watcher/README.md

 ### Disclaimer
 The API used to get the stock information only provides updated information during market hours; and may not be as real time as professional tools used by stock brokers.

-Though, from my experience with it, the information is very accurate.
+Though, from my experience with it, the information is pretty accurate.